ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /policies
-This request will retrieve the policies available for my policy group.

-Prerequisite :
-1. User ID creation is integrated with Kernel IAM. user id and password are shared off-line once created.
-2. Partner Manager IDs are back filled in Policy Group table.
-3. Policy manager and Partner manager are assumed to be same and pre-filled, before doing any operation.
+Policy manager would require this service to get details for the policies in the policy group he belongs to.
+All the policy groups are required to be back filled in the partner management database through an offline process based on country specific requirements.
+Partner Manager and Policy Manager assigned for the Policy group are also required to be back filled along with creation of the policy group.
+Partner management would depend on Kernel IAM module services for all user management related activities.
+User ID and Password are shared using off-line process.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/policies</div>